keeehlan/NowPlayingOverlay/README.md

 While Zyphen's version supports Tuna, I have modified mine in such a way that it only supports Snip.
 I might update the overlay in the future, but for now, only Snip is supported.

+The JavaScript that makes this work is pretty messy.
+Try not to look at it too closely.

 ## Snip Instructions
 1. Download & install [Snip](https://github.com/dlrudie/Snip).
 2. Run & authorize it with your Spotify account.